As an Amazon Associate I earn from qualifying purchases.

 So if you like the thick mattress with a wood frame type of heavy-duty futon, this is a great option!

-Heavy Duty Metal Frame Futon by Dorel
+3. Dorel – Heavy Duty (Metal) Frame Futon

 Seeing this futon gave me flashbacks to college.
 It seems like every dorm had a futon of questionable quality and comfort where questionable things happened.
 However, there isn’t much actually questionable about this futon from DHP.
 It is one of the best-selling options on Amazon with tens of thousands of units sold!